James Taylor: 2015–2020: Before this World and American Standard

 After a 45-year wait, James earned his first album on the Billboard 200 chart with Before This World.
 The album, which was released on June 16 through Concord Records, arrived on top the chart of July 4, 2015, more than 45 years after Taylor arrived on the list with Sweet Baby James (on the March 14, 1970, list).
 The album launched atop the Billboard 200 with 97,000 equivalent album units earned in the week ending June 21, 2015, according to Nielsen Music.
 Of its start, pure album sales were 96,000 copies sold, Taylor's best debut week for an album since 2002's October Road.

-Taylor cancelled his 2017 concert in Manila as a protest to the extrajudicial killings of suspects in the Philippine Drug War.
+Taylor cancelled his 2017 concert in Manila as a protest to the extrajudicial killings of suspects in the Philippine drug war.

 In January 2020, Taylor released his audio memoir Break Shot: My First 21 Years on the streaming service Audible.

 Taylor's album American Standard was released on February 28, 2020.
 American Standard debuted at No. 4 on the Billboard 200 albums chart, making Taylor the first act to earn a top 10 album in each of the last six decades.
-In May 2020, James Taylor and Jackson Browne rescheduled their 2020 tour dates to 2021 due to the COVID-19 crisis.
 On November 24, 2020, the album was nominated for a Grammy in the category of "Best Traditional Pop Vocal Album".
 At the 63rd Grammy Awards, the album won the award, the first for James Taylor after being nominated in the same category in the 50th Grammy Awards in 2008 for James Taylor at Christmas.

+2021–present: Continued touring

+In May 2020, James Taylor and Jackson Browne rescheduled their 2020 tour dates to 2021 due to the COVID-19 crisis.

-On August 20, 2022, Taylor performed at Tanglewood in celebration of John Williams' 90th birthday.
+On August 20, 2022, Taylor performed at Tanglewood in celebration of John Williams's 90th birthday.
 Taylor appeared with Carole King in the 2022 documentary Carole King and James Taylor: Just Call Out My Name.

-Taylor continues to actively tour as of 2025.
+As of 2026 Taylor continues to actively tour.